eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

 Use this property to define the base URL of the data backend.

+!!! info

-Note: For `js.config.workspaces[id].backend.type: dataplatform` the base URL must not contain "`/`" at the end.
+    For `js.config.workspaces[id].backend.type: dataplatform` the base URL must not contain "`/`" at the end.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |